 - Another great option for finding stores that carry the wine you're looking for is Wine-Searcher.
 Simply enter the wine name, your location and a radius and the site will tell you if any of the stores in its large database stock this wine.

 - Check with the importer/distributor of the wine.
 Many importers and distributors have store locators on their website where you can simply enter your location and get the results.
 There may be a lot more stores carrying the wine in your area than you think!
 And if they don't have an online store locator, just send them an e-mail.
 Most are happy to help you find their wine, that's their business.

 - If none of these options work, then it's time to buy online (if you can)!
 Check out my article on How To Buy Wine Online for some easy tips.
 It's much easier and more pleasant than you may think.

-Speaking of buying online, it’s really a pity the shipping laws are so convoluted and restricted state-by-state otherwise someone like Amazon could come in and really revolutionize the industry.
+Speaking of buying online, it's really a pity the shipping laws are so convoluted and restricted state-by-state otherwise someone like Amazon could come in and really revolutionize the industry.
 If you are in a state that allows you to receive wine, there are plenty of good sources to order from, but there is no one-stop shop.
-Try wine flash sale sites or wine clubs like Lot18, NakedWines.com or Club W. The selection may be somewhat limited but the deals can be quite good.
-(P.S.
-New sign-ups get discounts through these affiliate links!)
-My favorite online retailer is Marketview Liquor.
+Wine flash sale sites or wine clubs can offer good deals although the selection may be somewhat limited.
 My article on How To Buy Wine Online has more sources for ordering online.